Electrical Service and Maintenance

 • Offices

-The Managing Director of a company wishing to be shown the operation of Portable Appliance Tester (PAT), retrieved a power drill from a shelf for the testing.
+A company’s Managing Director asked to see how a Portable Appliance Tester (PAT) worked.
+To demonstrate this, he retrieved a power drill from a shelf for testing.

-It passed the Earth Resistance test, the Insulation Resistance test but failed the Earth Leakage test.
+The drill passed the Earth Resistance test and the Insulation Resistance test.
+However, it failed the Earth Leakage test.

 Test Intervals

-The computer monitor had been part of a test and tag program with a 12 monthly retest interval had and caught fire only two weeks before it was due to be retested.
+The monitor formed part of a test and tag program with a 12-month retest interval.
+However, it caught fire just two weeks before its scheduled retest.

 Power Point Testing

-Click Control Systems Test & Tag, our technicians provide earth fault loop impedance services, designed to test the electrical earth of all power points and electrical installations and discover any faults within your electric circuit.
+Click Control Systems Test & Tag technicians provide earth fault loop impedance testing.
+This process, in turn, checks the integrity of the electrical earth at power points and across installations.
+Additionally, it identifies hidden faults within your circuits.

 We are based in Bendigo and our service area includes Bendigo and surrounding areas as well as rural Central Victoria.